markwainwright/esbuild-plugin-html-entry/README.md

   - It respects options like [`external`]
   - Other plugins can influence path resolution behaviour
 - Allows JS and CSS entry points alongside HTML ones
+- Uses esbuild's built-in path resolution, meaning:
+  - It respects options like [`external`]
+  - Other plugins can influence path resolution behaviour
 - Ensures that a script or stylesheet referenced by multiple HTML entry points is only built once
 - Does not have a large abstraction layer between the plugin and esbuild (c.f.
   [@chialab/esbuild-plugin-html]) – this should hopefully make it easier to fix bugs and maintain